-Mass communication systems – they’re used to send out Amber Alerts and notify people of flood warnings, right?
+Mass communication systems: They’re used to send out Amber Alerts and notify people of flood warnings, right?
 Seems cut and dry.
 Well, not exactly.
 Mass communication has been turned on its head and emergency notifications are now only the tip of the iceberg.
 Your people are connected like never before.
-They have powerful mobile devices, computers, tablets, smart watches, and social media, which are capable of quickly and efficiently connecting them to information that keeps them informed and safe.
-Living in a connected world requires you to adapt, to efficiently distribute information to your people in real-time.
-It will be critical to your success to have the ability to quickly and efficiently coordinate large audiences around important events.
+They have powerful mobile devices, computers, tablets, smartwatches, and social media, which are capable of quickly and efficiently connecting them to information that keeps them informed and safe.
+Living in a connected world requires you to adapt—to efficiently distribute information to your people in real-time.
+It will be critical to your success to be able to quickly and efficiently coordinate large audiences around important events.
 And this is where the full gamut of using mass communications software comes into play.

 As you look deeper into the industry and evaluate what type of system best fits your organization’s needs, here are a few quick answers and resources to some initial questions you may have.

 What is mass communication?

 Mass communication enables you to reach out in real-time to a large group of people with a particular message.
 It can stretch across multiple channels – text, voice calls, mobile app pushes, social sites – and devices in incidents when relaying critical information is crucial.
 Keep in mind, speed and reliability are two of the pillars required for your notification system to succeed.

 Why do I need a mass communication system?

 You need mass communications when you need to coordinate an audience around an event.
 So, when you’re facing operational, emergency preparedness, or general communications challenges, you can deploy mass communications software to distribute important event information that keeps your people safe, connected, and informed.
 When you need seamless communications with employees, clients, or members, mass communication tools provide a reliable option to enable you to reach whomever you need, and fast.

 How do I decide if it’s right for me?